School Policy on Homework

 Another reason we do not publish or expect teachers to abide by a homework timetable is that the school firmly believes that homework should have impact and we are clear with teachers that it should only be set if it is going to develop students’ skills or knowledge.

-Each department has its own homework policy (see links to the right of this page) that sets out the type, regularity and length of homework it sets at various points of the year.
+Each department has its own homework policy that sets out the type, regularity and length of homework it sets at various points of the year.
 In practice, this will mean that the quantity and regularity of homework set in some subjects will vary over the course of the year.
 Please be assured that this is by design and based on the needs of students across the learning cycle for each subject.